phluid61/internet-drafts/file-scheme/draft.md

 The file URI scheme was first defined in {{RFC1630}}, which, being an informational RFC, does not specify an Internet standard.
-The definition was standardised in {{RFC1738}}, and the scheme was registered with the Internet Assigned Numbers Authority (IANA)
+The definition was standardised in {{RFC1738}}, and the scheme was registered with the Internet Assigned Numbers Authority (IANA);
-{{IANA-URI-Schemes}}; however that definition omitted certain language included by former that clarified aspects such as:
+however that definition omitted certain language included by former that clarified aspects such as:

 * the use of slashes to denote boundaries between directory levels of a hierarchical file system; and